Questlove uncovers 'Black Woodstock' in his hit Sundance doc

 “The more I watched it, especially with the gospel performances, that’s just some of the prime, documented, raw gospel performances I’ve ever seen in my lifetime,” says Questlove.
 “I was just like: Yo, is it that easy just to erase our history?
 Is it that easy, in a snap?
 Could it just be lost?
 That one scene, alone, with Mahalia Jackson and Mavis Staples, that almost was in the trash.
 That was the number one thing in my mind: How easy is it for history to be erased?
 And why does this mainly always happen to Black people?”

 Questlove had set out initially to focus purely on the music.
 His first cut was 3 hours and 25 minutes.
-“Amateur hour,” jokes Questlove, whose final cut runs 117 minutes.
+“Amateur hour,” jokes Questlove, whose final cut — up for sale at Sundance — runs 117 minutes.
 But as he worked on the film through Black Lives Matter protests, through the pandemic and through the reckoning that followed the death of George Floyd, the scope of “Summer of Soul” kept enlarging.

 “The purpose of this festival was to keep people’s minds occupied and give them something to look forward to in the summer of 1969.
 To see that happening in real-time in 2019, I realized that we had to dig deeper into the role of the artist,” says Questlove.
 "As time went on, I started seeing this movie in a whole other way.
 Had the events of 2020 not occurred, this film wouldn’t be the film that it is now.
 The parallels were too much to ignore."